PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 09:12:51
+Last updated: 2024-04-06 09:13:24
-Random Quote: Barney: "Wow, Ted.
-You're gonna have to find a new member for yourself, cause I'm revoking your dude-membership."Ted: "Yeah, how was that manicure yesterday?"Barney: "Invigorating... thanks." - Barney Stinson
+Random Quote: One of the 24 similarities between women and fish are they're both attracted to shiny objects. - Barney Stinson